angelammmm/FAQ-Chat-Bot-With-AWS-Lex-Bot/README.md

     return response['message']

 if __name__ == "__main__":
-    print("Welcome to FAQBot!
+    print("Welcome to OrderingBot!
 Type 'exit' to quit.") while True:
         user_input = input("You: ")
         if user_input.lower() == 'exit':